-Investment laws and regulations may restrict certain investments determine if, and to what extent, (1) the Notes are an authorised investment for him, (2) the Notes may or may not be used as guarantee of different types of borrowings, (3) other restrictions apply as regards the acquisition or pledge of the Notes.
+The investment business of certain investors is subject to laws and regulations on investment criteria or to the control of certain authorities.
+Each prospective investor should seek for its legal adviser in order to determine if, and to what extent, (1) the Notes are an authorised investment for him, (2) the Notes may or may not be used as guarantee of different types of borrowings, (3) other restrictions apply as regards the acquisition or pledge of the Notes.
 Financial institutions should seek their legal advisers or the relevant regulator to determine the applicable regime for the Notes regarding the prudential rules or any other similar rule.
 Neither the Issuer, nor the Dealer(s), nor any of their respective affiliates have or take the liability for the acquisition's legality of the Notes by a prospective investor, either pursuant the enforceable laws in the jurisdiction where they are registered or where they carry on their business (if the jurisdiction is different), or the respect, by the prospective investor, of any law, regulation or rule implemented by a competent regulator.